mysql/mysql-operator/tests/README.md

 --azure-container={name}\
     Azure storage container name\
-    by default it is empty, then all Azure-related tests are skipped
+    by default it is empty, then all Azure-related tests are skipped\
+    but check also `--start-azure` option whereby an empty name is allowed and a name will be assigned

 --vault-cfg={path}\
     Used for OCI vault-related tests.
 See also profile VAULT in --oci-config.
 It contains a single section [OCI]